Florida Tech Facts And Figures

 The Evans Library and Learning Commons is a high-tech hub for learning, innovation, discovery and digital scholarship where students and faculty alike can access information and resources vital to their research and scholarship.
-Evans Library houses a Digital Scholarship Laboratory, the Harry P. Weber University Archives, and special collections including the papers of Edwin A. Link, Major General Bruce Medaris, and poet Edmund Skellings.
+Evans Library houses a Digital Scholarship Laboratory, the Harry P. Weber University Archives, and special collections including the papers of Edwin A. Link, Maj.
+Gen. Bruce Medaris and poet Edmund Skellings.

-Completed in 2016 through a partnership with Melbourne Mainstreet, the Florida Tech mural is located on the side of the building at 800 E. New Haven Ave. in historic downtown Melbourne.
+Completed in 2016 through a partnership with Melbourne Mainstreet, and renovated in 2022, the Florida Tech mural is located on the side of the building at 800 E. New Haven Ave. in historic Downtown Melbourne.
 The mural, by artist Christopher Maslow, depicts a black panther moving through water, earth, air and space—areas in which Florida Tech has made significant scientific contributions.